ddding-z/Retree_exp/README.md

 ## Queries

-Each dataset directory include `common/xxx.sql` file that contain SQL statements to load the ReTree extension.
+Each dataset directory includes `common/xxx.sql` file that contains SQL statements to load the ReTree extension.
 The experimental prediction queries are stored in `workload/xxx/query.sql`, corresponding to the queries described in the evaluation section of our paper, as shown in the following table.

 ![image-20250730190742873](./readme-queries.png)